paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 - More scikit-image ported to Transonic with serious benchmarks.
 These benchmarks should be reproducible on different platforms and the results will be made available on a website.
-We will propose to developers using other langages to submit their own implementations for some functions.
+We will propose to developers using other languages to submit their own implementations for some functions.

 - Improvement of Numba performance on high-level code.